JuliaPy/SymPy.jl/README.md

 ----

 SymPy has a mix of function calls (as in `sin(x)`) and method calls (as in `y.subs(x,1)`).
-The function calls are from objects in the base `sympy` class.
-When `SymPy` is loaded, the function calls in `sympy` are imported as generic functions narrowed on their first argument being a symbolic object, as constructed by `Sym` or `sympify`.
+The function calls are from objects in the base `sympy` module.
+When the `SymPy` package is loaded, in addition to specialized methods for many generic `Julia` functions, such as `sin`, a priviledged set of the function calls in `sympy` are imported as generic functions narrowed on their first argument being a symbolic object, as constructed by `Sym` or `symbols`.
+(Calling `import_from(sympy)` will import all the function calls.)

 The basic usage follows these points:

-* generic methods from `Julia` and functions in the `sympy` namespace are called through `fn(object)`
+* generic methods from `Julia` and imported functions in the `sympy` namespace are called through `fn(object)`

-* SymPy methods are called through Python's dot-call syntax: `object.fn(...)`
+* SymPy methods are called through Python's dot-call syntax:
+  `object.fn(...)`

-* Contructors and other non-function calls from `sympy` are qualified with `sympy.Constructor(...)`.
-Such qualified calls are also useful when the first argument is not symbolic.=
+* Contructors, like `sympy.Symbol`, and other non-function calls from `sympy` are qualified with `sympy.Constructor(...)`.
+Such qualified calls are also useful when the first argument is not symbolic.

 So, these three calls are different,